-- 11. Annual benefit statements were produced for 99.87% of active members and for 100% of deferred members by the statutory deadline of 31 August 2022, with over 143,000 produced in total.
-Of the 189 active members who did not have a statement by the deadline, only 25 are now still outstanding of which 19 are likely to be leavers and not due an active statement. - 12.
-Pension Savings Statements (PSS) were produced by the statutory deadline of 6 October for the 229 members who were identified as breaching the annual allowance limit in 2021/22.
-Of these 229 members, 68 have a tax charge which they will either pay directly or via the scheme pays facility.
+- 12. Annual benefit statements were produced for 99.73% of active members and for 100% of deferred members by the statutory deadline of 31 August 2023, with over 148,500 produced in total.
+Of the 168 active members who did not have a statement by the deadline, 100 statements are still outstanding of which the majority relate to a large TUPE transfer by an employer meaning it is not possible to produce an active statement until the transfer is completed. - 13.
+Pension Savings Statements (PSS) were produced by the statutory deadline of 6 October for the 87 members who were identified as breaching the annual allowance limit in 2022/23.
+Of these 87 members, 28 have a tax charge which they will either pay directly or via the scheme pays facility.

-Annual Employer Meeting 2022
+Annual Employer Meeting 2023

-- 13. The Annual Employer Meeting was held in person on 12 October.
-Of the 124 attendees, 89 were representatives from 66 different employers (the rest of the attendees were internal staff, Panel and Board members and the external speakers). - 14.
-Following the AEM attendees were asked for their feedback on the sessions, however there have only been 10 responses to date.
-Of these, - 90% thought the AEM was good or excellent - 90% said it met their expectations in terms of providing information they had wanted to know.
+14. The Annual Employer meeting was held in person on 11 October with 43 representatives from 35 different employers (the rest of the attendees were internal staff, Panel and Board members and the external speakers).
+23 confirmed attendees did not attend on the day.

+- 15. Following the AEM attendees were asked for their feedback on the sessions, with 24 responses received to date.
+Of these, - 96% thought the AEM was good or excellent - 100% said it met their expectations in terms of providing information they had wanted to know.